comp426-2022-fall/a99-team-32/README.md

 ## Roles

 Shuyi
-- Review manager - review pull requests to merge or reject them and manage the related discussions
+- Review Manager - review pull requests to merge or reject them and manage the related discussions
-- Release manager - manage the packaging and release process for your prototype package
+- Release Manager - manage the packaging and release process for your prototype package
-- Database lead
+- Database Lead

 Kelly
-- Plan manager - manage overall plan and keep the project tab/to-do list up to date
+- Plan Manager - manage overall plan and keep the project tab/to-do list up to date
-- Documentation manager - keep the documentation in order and identify what is missing and needs to be documented
+- Documentation Manager - keep the documentation in order and identify what is missing and needs to be documented
 - Back End Lead

 Vidya
-- Project manager - keep track of all the moving parts and make sure that everything that needs to happen is happening
+- Project Manager - keep track of all the moving parts and make sure that everything that needs to happen is happening
-- Front end lead
+- Front End Lead
-- Design lead
+- Design Lead

 ## References